 Once my body began to heal, once I began ovulating again and my hormones “settled” a little I KNEW my body didn’t NEED them anymore and again I now feel even better almost immediately.

-Once we are done nursing my hormones will shift again and hopefully I feel even better!
+Once my son is done nursing my hormones will shift again and hopefully I feel even better!

 Lets try to drop the judgement a guilt that comes with seeking help.
 Trust yourself, have compassion on yourself!